-6 Conclusion
+7 Conclusion

-This paper provides suggestive evidence that distrust toward domestic politics or economic situations drives up the local cryptocurrency price premium relative to the prevalent dollar price.
-The premium response is notably more prominent in low-trust countries than high-trust countries.
-Domestic sentiment toward cryptocurrency is most likely to be the driver of these widened price deviations, as people search more than usual for "Bitcoin" and "Ethereum" more on Google than usual when the IFA is high.
-At the same time, we find little evidence that cryptocurrency premiums predict currency depreciation or economic downturns.
+This paper suggests that distrust toward domestic politics or economic situations drives up the local cryptocurrency price premium relative to the prevalent dollar price.
+The premium response is notably more prominent in low-trust countries than in high-trust countries.
+Domestic demand for cryptocurrency likely drives these widened price deviations, as people search for "Bitcoin" and "Ethereum" more than usual on Google when the IFP index is high.
 Market segmentation and capital controls are both necessary for the phenomena to exist.